-Personality tests were developed and employed as the field of psychology emerged in the early twentieth century.
-They quickly moved from the clinic to industrial psychology, where the idea of using personality tests as an employment screening tool can be traced back to 1915 when the Bureau of Salesmanship Research at the Carnegie Insti- tute of Technology was tasked with developing scientific methods for selecting salespeople through personality testing (Carrigan 2007).
+There are many types of personality tests, and different tests have faced different kinds of ethical questions.
+This background will set up the context of our worries.6 Personality tests were developed and employed as the field of psychology emerged in the early 20th century.
+They quickly moved from the clinic to industrial psychology, where the idea of using personality tests as an employment screening tool can be traced to 1915, when the Bureau of Salesmanship Research at the Carnegie Institute of Technology was tasked with developing scientific methods for selecting salespeople through personality testing (Carrigan 2007).
 These ideas were perhaps first implemented as a stand-alone test during World War I with the Woodworth Personal Data Sheet.
-Designed to exclude the "insane, feeble-minded, psychopathic and neuropathic" from the forces sent to France, it asked one hundred yes-or-no questions and filtered out those who answered Yes more than thirty times.
-Not long after, tests such as the Bernreuter Personality Inventory and the Humm-Wadsworth Temperament Scale became prominent in industry (Zickar 2008).
+Designed to exclude the "insane, feebleminded, psychopathic and neuropathic" from the forces sent to France, it asked 100 yes-or-no questions and filtered out those who answered "Yes" more than 30 times.
+Not long after, tests such as the Bernreuter Personality Inventory and the Humm-Wadsworth Temperament Scale became prominent in the industry (Gibby and Zickar 2008).